jaimetur/PhotoMigrator/ROADMAP.md

 - [x] Added colors to --help text for a better visualization.
 - [X] Refactor normal_mode to google_takeout_mode
 - [x] Put at the beginning the standard option (those that are not related to any Support mode)
-- [x] Changed -sda and -ida to support wildcards on Albums name to download
+- [x] Changed -sda/-ida to support wildcards on Albums name to download
 - [x] Renamed options of Synology Photos support to homogenize with Immich Photos support
 - [x] Added RELEASES-NOTES.md file to the distribution package.
 - [x] Modified build.yml to update RELEASE-NOTES.md and ROADMAP.md into production repository